lmiller1990/python-opencv-lake-recognition/README.md

 ## Extracting the Largest Body of Water

-We have 93 contours.
+We have 93 contours, as shown above in the image.
 We only want the largest one, which is the one with the most points.
 Add a `main_contour` function:

 ```py
 def get_main_contour(contours):